qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Conventions and Definitions
 ===========================

-The words "MUST", "MUST NOT", "SHOULD", and "MAY" are used in this document.
-It's not shouting; when they are capitalized, they have the special meaning defined in {{RFC2119}}.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 We assume that the reader is familiar with the terminology used in
 {{I-D.ietf-quic-transport}}.
 In addition, we define the following terms:

 - Uniflow: A unidirectional flow of packets between a QUIC host and its peer.
-  This flow is identified by an internal Uniflow ID.
+  This flow is identified by an internal identifier, called Uniflow ID.
 Packets sent over a uniflow use a Destination Connection ID that may change during the lifetime of the connection.
 When being in use, an uniflow is temporarily bound to a 4-tuple (Source IP Address, Source Port Number, Destination IP Address, Destination